DomFord/domford.me/content/post/why-the-legend-of-zelda-endures/index.md

 ![A text box in Twilight Princess says "Our world is one of balance...
 Just as there is light to drive away darkness, so, too, is there benevolence to banish evil."](2019-07-08-2-.png)

 The focus in worldbuilding is not on individual characters, but on symbols.
 So each Link, Zelda and Ganon are actually reincarnations of the 'essence' of Link, Zelda and Ganon.
-What this allows is a very mythic sort of worldbuilding, one in which continuity and singular narrative coherance is not necessary (just look at [the mess that is the 'canonical' Zelda universe timeline](https://zelda.gamepedia.com/Zelda_Timeline)).
+What this allows is a very mythic sort of worldbuilding, one in which continuity and singular narrative coherence is not necessary (just look at [the mess that is the 'canonical' Zelda universe timeline](https://zelda.gamepedia.com/Zelda_Timeline)).
 Instead, we get retellings of the same fundamental *relations* of events.

 Link can be a warrior of old held in cryogenic sleep for a century, or an unassuming young boy without a fairy.
-He can be a cheeky youngster living on a tiny island with his grandmother and siser, or a knight-in-training in a city above the clouds.
+He can be a cheeky youngster living on a tiny island with his grandmother and sister, or a knight-in-training in a city above the clouds.
 And who knows who Link will be in the future.
 Perhaps he won't always be a 'he', in a similar way that people questioned whether the Doctor in *Doctor Who* had to be male, or in conversations about a female James Bond.

 ![](2019-08-26-1-.png)